robotaref/leetcode-scrapper-daily-challenge/readme.md

 No more switching tabs.
 No more copy-pasting.
 Just focus on solving problems locally with your favorite tools and editor.

 ⚙️ Features
-✅ Get Daily Challenge problem automatically
+✅ Get Daily Challenge problem automatically < br / >
-✅ Get any problem by slug (e.g. "two-sum", "longest-palindromic-substring") ✅ Save question, description, test cases, and starter code ✅ Work offline and test locally
+✅ Get any problem by slug (e.g. "two-sum", "longest-palindromic-substring") < br / >
+✅ Save question, description, test cases, and starter code < br / >
+✅ Work offline and test locally < br / >
-✅ Build a local bank of solutions
+✅ Build a local bank of solutions < br / >
-✅ Fast and lightweight (uses requests + simple parsing)
+✅ Fast and lightweight (uses requests + simple parsing) < br / >

 📚 Why I Built This
 As a regular LeetCoder, I wanted a smoother workflow: